MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/latest/identity-readme.md

 To authenticate in Visual Studio Code, ensure the Azure Account extension is installed.
 Once installed, open the **Command Palette** and run the **Azure: Sign In** command.

-Additionally, use the [`@azure/identity-vscode`](https://github.com/Azure/azure-sdk-for-js/tree/@azure/identity_3.3.2/sdk/identity/identity-vscode) plugin package.
+Additionally, use the [`@azure/identity-vscode`](https://github.com/Azure/azure-sdk-for-js/tree/@azure/identity_4.0.0/sdk/identity/identity-vscode) plugin package.
 This package provides the dependencies of `VisualStudioCodeCredential` and enables it.
 See [Plugins](##plugins).

 It's a [known issue](https://github.com/Azure/azure-sdk-for-js/issues/20500) that `VisualStudioCodeCredential` doesn't work with [Azure Account extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.azure-account) versions newer than **0.9.11**.
 A long-term fix to this problem is in progress.
 In the meantime, consider [authenticating via the Azure CLI](#authenticating-via-the-azure-cli).

 ### Authenticate the client in browsers

 To authenticate Azure SDK clients within web browsers, we offer the `InteractiveBrowserCredential`, which can be set to use redirection or popups to complete the authentication flow.
-It's necessary to [create an Azure App Registration](https://learn.microsoft.com/azure/active-directory/develop/scenario-spa-app-registration) in the Azure portal for your web application first.
+It's necessary to [create an Azure App Registration](https://learn.microsoft.com/entra/identity-platform/scenario-spa-app-registration) in the Azure portal for your web application first.

 ## Key concepts

-If this is your first time using `@azure/identity` or the Microsoft Identity platform (Azure AD), read [Using `@azure/identity` with Microsoft Identity Platform](https://github.com/Azure/azure-sdk-for-js/blob/@azure/identity_3.3.2/documentation/using-azure-identity.md) first.
+If this is your first time using `@azure/identity` or Microsoft Entra ID, read [Using `@azure/identity` with Microsoft Entra ID](https://github.com/Azure/azure-sdk-for-js/blob/@azure/identity_4.0.0/documentation/using-azure-identity.md) first.
 This document provides a deeper understanding of the platform and how to configure your Azure account correctly.

 ### Credentials

 A credential is a class which contains or can obtain the data needed for a service client to authenticate requests.
 Service clients across the Azure SDK accept credentials when they're constructed.
 Service clients use those credentials to authenticate requests to the service.

-The Azure Identity library focuses on OAuth authentication with Azure AD, and it offers a variety of credential classes capable of acquiring an Azure AD token to authenticate service requests.
-All of the credential classes in this library are implementations of the [TokenCredential](https://github.com/Azure/azure-sdk-for-js/blob/@azure/identity_3.3.2/sdk/core/core-auth/src/tokenCredential.ts) abstract class, and any of them can be used by to construct service clients capable of authenticating with a TokenCredential.
+The Azure Identity library focuses on OAuth authentication with Microsoft Entra ID, and it offers a variety of credential classes capable of acquiring a Microsoft Entra token to authenticate service requests.
+All of the credential classes in this library are implementations of the [TokenCredential](https://github.com/Azure/azure-sdk-for-js/blob/@azure/identity_4.0.0/sdk/core/core-auth/src/tokenCredential.ts) abstract class, and any of them can be used by to construct service clients capable of authenticating with a TokenCredential.

 See [Credential Classes](#credential-classes).